-PREREQUISITE: Algebra
+PREREQUISITE: Successful completion of Algebra

-PRE- OR CO- REQUISITE: Geometry
+PRE- OR CO- REQUISITE: Successful completion of Geometry

 In Algebra II the student will be actively involved in mathematical problem solving through the study of patterns and quadratic functions, polynomial functions, expressions and equations, sequences and series, rational functions, radical functions, exponential and logarithmic functions, expressions and equations, trigonometric functions and equations, modeling situations using multiple representations, and making inferences and justifying conclusions.
 Much of the time in this class will be spent working in small groups.
 Additionally students will spend approximately two days a week working individually on a computer program that is part of the course curriculum.
 A graphing calculator may be useful but is not required.